ADEYIhorizon/alx-system_engineering-devops/0x00-shell_basics/README.md

 Command to delete file betty for /tmp/my_first_directory Script to delete empty directory
-Script to change the working directory to previous one
+Script to change the working directory to previous one Command to list file in current working directory, parent directory and /boot directory